You are here

-U.S. Trade Representative Ron Kirk and Commerce Secretary John Bryson Welcome Establishment of Interagency Trade Enforcement Center
+U.S. Trade Representative Ron Kirk and Commerce Secretary John Bryson Applaud Legislation to Restore Countervailing Duty Law

-Washington, D.C. – United States Trade Representative Ron Kirk and U.S. Commerce Secretary John Bryson issued the following statements in response to the Executive Order signed by President Obama today establishing the Interagency Trade Enforcement Center (ITEC):
+Washington, D.C. – United States Trade Representative Ron Kirk and U.S. Department of Commerce Secretary John Bryson issued the following statements in response to legislation introduced in both the House and Senate today clarifying the Department of Commerce’s ability to apply countervailing duties (CVDs) on subsidized imports from non-market economies, including China: